ndaneil/matterdoor/README.md

 <p align="center"><img src="./imgs/zap-level-control.png" width="80%"></p>

-Checking the attribute this way is not ideal since other uint8 attributes can also alter the display state, but for now, there seemed to be no issues.
+Checking the attribute this way is not ideal since other `uint8` attributes can also alter the display state, but for now, there seemed to be no issues.
 Ideally, the attribute path would need to be checked instead.
-After filtering out the unrelevant messages, the state within the `AppTask` instance needs to be set and the rest in handled by the display task we wrote earlier.
+After filtering out the unrelevant messages, the state within the `AppTask` instance needs to be set and the rest is handled by the display shown earlier.
 Finally, we need to add this file to the sources in `CMakeLists.txt`:
 ```diff
 ...
   target_sources(app PRIVATE